timyates/groovy-common-extensions/README.md

 Obviously requires Groovy 2.0.5 (so that the extension system exists)

+Usage:

+    git clone git://github.com/timyates/groovy-common-extensions.git
+    cd groovy-common-extensions
+    ./gradlew jar

+Then include the `build/lib/groovy-common-extensions-0.1.jar` in your classpath when starting groovy and the following methods will be available to you:

-Currently a WIP to see how useful I find it...
+**Currently a WIP to see how useful I find it...**

 # Current extensions: